tiny-talent/distributed-txn/tinykv/doc/lab1.md

 by the concurrent transaction requests from other `tinysql` servers.

-## LAB2
+## LAB1

+Before starting this section, please complete [lab1P0](#implement-the-core-interfaces-of-standalongstorage) above.
 We're going to implement the above interface and their processing logic in tinykv server.

 ### The Code